Libraries

 MPI and ScaLAPACK (required for MPI parallel builds)

-MPI (version 3) and SCALAPACK are needed for parallel code.
+MPI (version 3 or later) and SCALAPACK are needed for parallel code.
 (Use the latest versions available and download all patches!).

 :warning: Note that your MPI installation must match the used Fortran compiler.
 If your computing platform does not provide MPI, there are several freely available alternatives: